kishorekumarrasalay-02/QA_Automation_Resume/README.md

   * Implemented POM-based hybrid framework using Pytest
   * Generated HTML reports and maintained execution logs

-## Resume

-📄 **Download my resume:**

 ## Career Objective

-To secure an entry-level QA / Software Tester role where I can apply my manual and automation testing skills, learn from real-world projects, and grow as a quality-focused professional.
+To secure an entry-level QA / Software Tester role where I can apply my automation testing skills, learn from real-world projects, and grow as a quality-focused professional.

 ## Contact